Special Dietary Needs

 In secondary schools, foods that contain peanuts or tree nuts can be found on the online menus and may be filtered out using the tool mentioned above.

 Substitutions must be made to the existing meal pattern if a student is unable to eat school meals due to disabilities when that need is certified by a licensed medical authority certified in the state of Utah.
 Licensed medical authorities include: licensed Medical Physician (M.D.), Physician Assistant (P.A.), Osteopathic Physician (D.O.), Advance Practice Registered Nurse (A.P.R.N.), and Naturopathic Physician (N.D. or N.M.D.).
-A form for the licensed medical authority to fill out may be found under "Forms" on the Nutrition Services home page.
+A form for the licensed medical authority to fill out can be found below.
 On this form, the licensed medical authority must identify:

 - A description of the child’s physical or mental impairment sufficient enough to allow the school to understand how it restricts the child’s diet